RACI Matrix

 - [[Engineering Strategy]]

-- [[Decision Document Framework by Arnav Kumar]] — responsibility assignment in decision documents
+- [[Decision Document Framework by Arnav Kumar]] โ responsibility assignment in decision documents

-- [[Architecture Decision Records]] — documenting who makes decisions
+- [[Architecture Decision Records]] โ documenting who makes decisions

-Arnav Kumar’s framework for writing comprehensive decision documents to get faster approvals.
+- Decision Document Framework by Arnav Kumar Arnav Kumar's framework for writing comprehensive decision documents to get โฆ